casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ## Contract Versioning Flow

-Here is an example workflow for creating a versioned contract.
-Your workflow may differ if you have already created a versioned contract and have a handle on the hash where it is stored in global state.
+Here is an example workflow for creating a versioned contract package.
+Your workflow may differ if you have already created the contract package and have a handle on its hash.

-1. Create a contract that can be versioned
+1. Create a contract package that can be versioned
 2. Add a new version of the contract using [add_contract_version](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.add_contract_version.html)
-3. Build the contract and generate the corresponding `.wasm` file
+3. Build the new contract and generate the corresponding `.wasm` file
 4. Install the contract on the network via a deploy
 5. Verify that your new contract version works as desired

 ### Step 1.
-Create a versioned contract
+Create a versioned contract package

-When you create the contract, use the [create_contract_package_at_hash](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.create_contract_package_at_hash.html#) function to store the new (versioned) contract under a key in global state.
+Create a new contract package using the [create_contract_package_at_hash](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.create_contract_package_at_hash.html#) function to store the new (versioned) contract under a key in global state.

 ```rust
     // Create a contract package for this contract and save its hash value